Titanic: The Legend Goes On: Plot

-The Titanic hits an iceberg and begins to sink as the passengers rush for the lifeboats.
-Angelica, Victoria, and Victoria's grandchildren manage to avoid her stepfamily, who have boarded a lifeboat, reunite with William and they lead the steerage passengers to the boat deck.
-All of the animals escape on floating crates, rescuing the ship's cook in the process and being led to safety by dolphins.
+The Titanic hits the iceberg and begins to sink as the passengers rush for the lifeboats.
+Angelica, Victoria, and Victoria's grandchildren reunite with William and they head with the steerage passengers to the boat deck.
+All of the animals escape on floating crates, rescuing the ship's cook in the process, and are led to safety by dolphins.
 Winnie chooses to stay behind with Jeremy, who reveals to her that he is not the rich man she thought he was – he was on his way to America to be bailed out after his bank failed.
-Despite learning this, Winnie still loves him and they remain on the ship to die together.
-Molly also chooses to remain behind on the ship, singing with the band, and dies along with them.
-William grabs a small child to protect them as he falls overboard when the ship breaks in half and sinks beneath the ocean.
-He puts the child safely in a nearby boat but his foot is trapped in a rope from the ship's stern and he is dragged down with the ship, apparently dying.
+Despite learning this, Winnie still loves him and they remain on the ship.
+Molly also chooses to stay on the ship, singing with the band.
+William grabs a small child to protect as he falls overboard, while the ship breaks in half and sinks beneath the ocean.
+He puts the child safely in a nearby boat, but his foot is trapped in a rope from the ship's stern.
 On one of the lifeboats, Angelica discovers that William's maid is actually her mother and the two are reunited.
 They come across Sam in the water and pull him aboard.
-William surfaces (having freed himself from the rope and staying alive underwater) alongside the boat and is reunited with Angelica.
-An epilogue reveals that the two were married and lived happily ever after, that Detective Sam Bradbury put Corynthia behind bars, Kirk and Dirk married Angelica's stepsisters and Gaston married a wealthy socialite hoping to live off her money but ended up in charge of her home's household chores.
+William surfaces alongside the boat and is reunited with Angelica.
+An epilogue reveals that the two were married and lived happily ever after, Detective Sam Bradbury put Corynthia behind bars, Kirk and Dirk married Angelica's stepsisters, and Gaston married a wealthy socialite, hoping to live off her money but ending up in charge of her home's household chores.